-USS RUSHMORE is the seventh ship in the WHIDBEY ISLAND - class of Dock Landing Ships and the fourth ship in that class to serve in the Pacific Fleet.
+USS RUSHMORE is the seventh ship in the WHIDBEY ISLAND - class of Dock Landing Ships and the second ship in the Navy to bear the name.

 |General Characteristics:||Keel laid: 1987|

 |Propulsion system: four Colt Industries 16 Cylinder Diesels|

 |Well deck capacity: four LCAC or 21 LCM-6 (on deck: one LCM-6, two LCPL and one LCVP)|